 A nice way to capture the informal nature of casuals is to habitually use video chats, even for questions that could be answered easily over text platforms like Slack.
 This can take some work; it’s a culture you need to build up, and not all colleagues will prefer a video call to a typed message.

 However, if you can get it to stick, you’ll capture some of the benefits of those chance office encounters, and it’s good to encourage remote employees to connect with each other regularly.
 At Browser, this culture had to be lead from the top down.
 As soon as the team saw me and the MD using quick video calls like this, that gave them permission to start using them in that way too.

 Be available, be responsive

 The simplest piece of advice (which facilitates many of the points above) is to encourage your team to be easily available and responsive during the workday.
 Being unavailable for an unexplained reason stops quick interactions taking place and is frustrating for team members when they need a small piece of information to continue a task.

 If you’re going to be unavailable for a period, get into the habit of letting your team know (or install some sort of plugin) so that they don’t sit for ten minutes waiting for a response that isn’t going to come.
 After all, they can’t just look across at your desk to see if you’re around like they used to.

 If you’ve got any killer working from home hacks that you think we’ve missed, let us know by emailing us at email@example.com and we’ll be happy to add them (with a credit, of course).

-Alternatively, if you need a hand helping your team or company get their head’s round working from home, get in touch via our contact page and we’d be happy to help.
+Alternatively, if you need a hand helping your team or company get their head’s round working from home, or adjusting your company to the new economic reality, get in touch via our contact page and we’d be happy to help.